scikit-beam/scikit-beam/doc/development/workflow/patches.rst

 Then, the workflow is the following::

    # Get the repository if you don't have it
-   git clone git://github.com/astropy/astropy.git
+   git clone git://github.com/scikit-beam/scikit-beam.git

    # Make a branch for your patching
-   cd astropy
+   cd scikit-beam
    git branch the-fix-im-thinking-of
    git checkout the-fix-im-thinking-of